Pay less tax this financial year — claim a tax-deduction on your after-tax super contributions

 Contribution caps are Government-mandated limits on the amount of money you can contribute to super each year.

 The concessional contributions cap includes all contributions made by your employer — including salary sacrifice– and any personal after-tax contributions claimed as a tax deduction.
-The concessional contributions cap for the 2018/19 financial year is $25,000 regardless of your age.
+The concessional contributions cap for this financial year is $25,000 regardless of your age.

 If you would like to claim your personal after-tax contributions on your tax return, you need to ensure that all payments made by your employer to your super account and your extra contributions do not exceed $25,000.
 This cap applies to all your super accounts added together, not each individual account if you have more than one.